 As noted above, the long side of the mobility universe has been decimated over the last couple of years.
-As a proxy for the long side of the universe, ARKK - an ETF focused on investing in next-gen innovation technology and mobility - is down ~ 70%+ since February 2021.
+As a proxy for the long side of the universe, ARKK - an ETF focused on investing in next-gen innovation technology and mobility - is down ~ 70% since February 2021.
 Majority of this value destruction has been concentrated in multiple compression - very typical of phase 2 (duration sell-off), as interest rates rise parabolically.
-And, outside of a few product-cycle driven names (e.g. Nvidia) there has yet to be a broad cyclical recovery in the economy (US manufacturing PMI has gone from 64 to 46 since March 2021) and fundamentals.
-On the flip side, many names within the short universe - generally shorter duration value names, less sensitive to interest rate rises - have held up relatively well; we expect change to accelerate through the next downturn.
-As we progress through phase 3 (growth slowdown), we are beginning to see the dynamic flip - with secular growth names (many of which have already taken "pain") beginning to outperform economically sensitive names (such as auto OEMs) that are likely to see significant negative earnings revisions.
+And, outside of a few product-cycle driven names (e.g. Nvidia with AI) there has yet to be a broad cyclical recovery in the economy (US manufacturing PMI has gone from 64 to 46, now 50, since March 2021) and fundamentals.
+On the flip side, many names within the short universe - generally shorter duration value names, less sensitive to interest rate rises - initially held up relatively well, but have started to deteriorate at an accelerated rate as tightening begins to bite..
+As we continue to progress through phase 3 (growth slowdown), we have seen the dynamic flip - with secular growth names (many of which have already taken "pain") outperforming economically sensitive names (such as auto OEMs) that are seeing significant negative earnings revisions.
+Cyclical names in our winners universe - notably in the EV chain, such as lithium and copper producers - have also been caught up in the cyclical slowdown sell-off.
+And these names are beginning to present very attractive cyclical entry points into secularly growing areas (i.e., EV penetration going up, but auto is still cyclical).